-Heat a pan with oil and add cumin and jeera.
+- Heat a pan with oil and add cumin and jeera.
 They will begin to pop then add hing.
 Fry peanuts in the same pan or a separate pan to keep them crunchy.

 - Next add onions , curry leaves and green chilies.
 Saute until the onions turn lightly pink.

 - Optional – Add cubed potatoes and saute for a min.
 Cover and cook on a low heat until soft and cooked completely.
 If needed can sprinkle some water and cook.
 Once done, saute for another minute.

-- Add coriander leaves and switch off.
-Sprinkle lemon juice.
-Mix well.
+- Next add coriander leaves and switch off.
+Adjust salt & Sprinkle lemon juice.
+Mix poha well.